Cyb3rR3ap3r/web_auto_enum/README.md

-# web_auto_enum
+# Web Auto Enum
-A script based on TCM's script off Udemy for Web App Enumeration
+A script to help automate basic enumeration of Web Applications